ssenmosip/mosip-temp-documentation/FRS-Registration-Services.md

 1. The approved and rejected packets are placed in the upload location on the client and will be sent to server during the next upload.
 The server would archive the rejected packets and process the approved packets.

 #### B. Supervisor can inform individuals to 'Re-register'
-When the Registration Processor finds an error in the packet such as registration failure (incorrect or duplicate demographic and biometric information), the status of the packet is marked as Re-register.
-After receiving a status as Re-register, a supervisor then informs an individual to re-visit the registration center to re-register the application.
+During pre-processing of the packet, if the Registration Processor finds an error in the packet such as decryption failure, then an individual will not be communicated automatically to re-register.
+In such cases, Registration processor marks a status of the packet as re-register so that a supervisor informs the individual to re-register his/her application.
 Refer below for the process:

 1. A supervisor can view the packets whose status has been received from the processor as ‘Re-register’.
 1. The system displays the list of Registration IDs that have been flagged as ‘re-register’ during packet status sync from the processor.